You guys ask great questions! Here are the answers to your most frequently asked questions…

 _Pass a national exam administered by Commission on Dietetic Registration (more information here).

 _Insurances will cover RD/RDN consultations, as we are the preferred provider on their lists of professional care.

 Registered dietitians (RD’s/RDN’s) are trained in the scientific, pathophysiology, and nutritional therapy aspect of nutrition, and RD/RDN’s are also trained in diverse aspects of nutrition counseling.
-There are a variety of RD/RDN’s with education and expertise in culinary/food science, community nutrition, coaching, counseling, women’s health, clinical care, sports nutrition, etc. No matter what our professional practice area, we all have in common to support our clients in any way possible including empowering them to reach their highest potential possible by lifestyle and behavior changes.
-Registered Dietitians have a diverse background in the sciences which is extremely helpful in understanding and applying nutrition components to facilitate the appropriate lifestyle changes.
+There are a variety of RD/RDN’s with education and expertise in culinary/food science, community nutrition, coaching, counseling, women’s health, clinical care, sports nutrition, etc. No matter what our professional practice area, we all support our clients in any way possible including empowering them to reach their highest potential through lifestyle and behavior changes.
+Registered Dietitians have a diverse background in the sciences, which is extremely helpful in understanding and applying nutrition components to facilitate the appropriate lifestyle changes.

 Not one group is the “be all end all” in the nutrition world; just be smart and do your research to find a practitioner with knowledge, experience, and expertise that you trust.
 If you are going to put your lifestyle and wellness into the hands of someone else to be mentored, be sure they are truly a professional and an expert in their craft rather than someone who may not have the expertise you need.

 I’m always happy to refer you to other Registered Dietitians if I don’t have client availabilities.

 MS= Masters of Science (in Clinical Nutrition).
 RDN= Registered Dietitian Nutritionist (see above for more detail on what this means).